Overview

 For positions bought on margin, management fees will be based upon the market value of those positions

 and will not be offset by any margin debit balance owed.
-We encourage clients to contact us to discuss
+We encourage clients to contact us to discuss the

-may impact the fees paid and the performance of their account over time.
+impact the fees paid and the performance of their account over time.

 Client assets will be maintained in the custody of broker-dealers and other qualified custodians.
-Our fee
+Our fee is

-is based on the values and prices provided by your custodian and independent pricing services, except in
+based on the values and prices provided by your custodian and independent pricing services, except in

 cases where BTAM is required to determine a fair value for an instrument.